vladimir-v-diaz/demo/README.md

 >>> from tuf.repository_tool import *
 ```

+It would also be a good idea at this time to verify that the Git repository
+(~/projects/demo_docker_summit/demo)  is up-to-date.
+One can update it by
+executing "git pull origin master" on the command line.

 ### Keys ###
 The repository tool supports multiple public-key algorithms, such as
 [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) and